Skip to main content

 Jesse Fox, PhD, spent several years at Loyola University Maryland in the Department of Pastoral Counseling before joining Stetson University in 2017.
 He has expertise working with a range of clinical populations, including college counseling, outpatient addiction treatment, community mental health, and private practice.
 In addition to co-editing Integratus, he is a project leader for the Spiritual and Religious Competency Project, a $5.3 million grant funded by the John Templeton Foundation.
 Since 2020, Dr. Fox has served as the executive director of the Episcopal Counseling Center, a non-profit counseling center serving the Deland community since 1987

-Rev. Martin Burnham P.S.S., Ph.D., NCC's Profile
+Rev. Martin Burnham P.S.S., Ph.D., LPC, NCC's Profile

 Society of St. Sulpice

 Fr.
-Burnham currently serves on the formation faculty of Assumption Seminary in San Antonio, Texas, where he is Coordinator of Human Formation for the seminary.
+Burnham currently serves on the formation faculty of Assumption Seminary in San Antonio, Texas, where he is Vice Rector and Coordinator of Human Formation for the seminary.
 He engages in work as a formator and spiritual director while continuing to see clients in his private practice.
 He also serves as Second Consultor on the provincial leadership team for the Society of St. Sulpice, U.S. Province.